viccon/sturdyc/README.md

 }
 ```

-Syncing the keys and values to a distributed storage like this can be highly
-beneficial, especially when we're deploying new containers where the in-memory
-cache will be empty, as it prevents sudden bursts of traffic to the underlying
-data sources.

-Keeping the in-memory caches in sync with a distributed storage requires a bit
-more work though. `sturdyc` has therefore been designed to work with an
+The real implementation interacts with the distributed storage through an
-abstraction that could represent any key-value store of your choosing, all you
+abstraction so that you're able to use any key-value store you want.
+All you
-have to do is implement this interface:
+would have to do is implement this interface:

 ```go
 type DistributedStorage interface {